 How the day will look:

-08:45 Day starts with tea/coffee/soft drink.
-Then I’ll give you a safety briefing and outline the day.
+08:45 Day starts with tea/coffee/soft drink and a safety briefing and an outline of the day.

 09:00 Start the program for the day

 13:00 Continue with the program